7RU7H/Archive/Cloud/Azure/Azure-Administration/Azure-Administration-Azure-Backups.md

 ## Azure Recovery Services (ARS)

 Azure Recovery Services (ARS) vault is a storage entity in Azure that houses data and recovery points
 - Enhanced capabilities to help secure backup data
 - Central Monitoring for your hybrid IT environment
 - Azure role-based access controll (Azure RBAC)
-- Soft Delte
+- Soft Delete
-- Cross Region Restore
+- Cross-3Region Restore
- Microsoft Azure REcovery Services (MARS) agent backups files, folders, and system state from Windows on-premises mahcnie and Azure VMs
+ Microsoft Azure Recovery Services (MARS) agent backups files, folders, and system state from Windows on-premises mahcnie and Azure VMs
  - BAckups are stored in a REcovery Services vulat in Azure
  - MARS agent is also known as the Azure Backup agent
  - The AMRS agent does not support Linux operating systems

 Azure Site Recovery (ASR) is a hybrid (on-premise to cloud) backup solution for site-to-site recovery
 - Recovery Services Vaults
 	- Backup:
 		- File Shares, Files and folders, IaaS VM SQL databases